dansholds/grapple-comps-min/content/posts/15048-compnet-illinois-winter-championship-2024-gi-no-gi.md

 Would you like to work with us on this event?
 Email us at [email protected] to apply

-Date: Saturday, March 2nd, 2024
+Date- Saturday, March 2nd, 2024

-The doors open at 8:00 am.
-The event begins at 9:00 am.
+The doors open at 8-00 am.
+The event begins at 9-00 am.

-Venue: TBD
+Venue- TBD

-Address: TBD, but will be in the suburb of Chicago
+Address- TBD, but will be in the suburb of Chicago

 PRICES